 Mission San Juan Capistrano

-Historic landmark, museum and chapel, Mission San Juan Capistrano is the birthplace of Orange County.
+Historic landmark, museum, and chapel, Mission San Juan Capistrano is the birthplace of Orange County, California.
 Founded in 1776, this mission became known as the "Jewel of the Missions."
-Today, the Serra Chapel still stands where Saint Serra once celebrated mass, as well as the Ruins of the Great Stone Church --often referred to as the American Acropolis.
-It is a monument to California's multi-cultural history, embracing its Native American, Spanish, Mexican and European heritage.
-Famous for the annual return of the swallows, the Mission welcomes over 350,000 visitors each year.
-Among the sites to see is the iconic bell wall where you can experience the tradition of bell ringing daily and tour exhibits featuring historical artifacts and paintings.
+Today, the Serra Chapel still stands where Saint Serra once celebrated mass, as well as the Ruins of the Great Stone Church, home to world-famous swallows.
+It is a monument to California's multicultural history, embracing its Native American, Spanish, Mexican, and European heritage.
+Explore lush gardens, koi-filled fountains, museum rooms, and original adobe buildings.
+Among the sites to see is the iconic bell wall where you can experience the daily bell-ringing tradition, as well as tour exhibits featuring historic artifacts and paintings.

-Visitors can enhance their trip with the new multi-language audio tour available in English, Spanish, French and German, participate in hands-on activities and more.
-Come see why Mission San Juan Capistrano is "Worth a Visit."
+Visitors can enhance their trip with a new multi-language audio tour available in English, Spanish, French, and German, and participate in hands-on activities such as panning for gold and adobe brick making.
+Come see why Mission San Juan Capistrano is worth a visit.